collectivemedia/puppet-krb5keytab/README.md

 ## Overview

-This module generates Kerberos keytabs for hosts (manages the /etc/krb5.keytab file) without
+This module generates Kerberos keytabs for hosts (manages the /etc/krb5.keytab file) without the need to place a Kerberos administrator credential on the host.
-<<<<<<< HEAD
-the need to place a Kerberos administrator credential on the host.
 It has been extended to manage additional Kerberos principals and keytabs (e.g. for applications).

 This module was developed for, and tested with, MIT Kerberos and OpenLDAP on CentOS 6.

 ## Module Description

 This module uses custom functions to create the principal and download the keytab on the puppet master, and hiera to store the generated keytabs.
 The design of this process eliminates the need to call exec{} with a Kerberos administrative credential on every host.

 In addition, the module stores the generated keytab file in hiera, so that it is cached for the next run.
 Some Kerberos implementations (notably MIT) randomize the password each time the keytab is downloaded, so without this feature a new keytab would be generated for each Puppet run.
 The module is currently able to store the generated key into CouchDB and into a traditional directory/file hiera implementation.

 ## Setup

 ### What krb5keytab affects

 The only file on the target system that is affected is /etc/krb5.keytab, which contains the host's Kerberos principal.
 This keytab is used to authenticate the host itself to network services - for example, sssd uses this keytab to authenticate the host to the LDAP server.

 If you choose to generate a keytab for another user and specify a different path for the keytab, then *that* keytab (rather than /etc/krb5.keytab) will be affected.

 ### Setup Requirements

 There are numerous assumptions and configuration parameters required to make full use of this module.

 #### Assumptions

 1. You need to have OpenLDAP and Kerberos running and working in your environment.

 2. You need to have at least one Kerberos administrative principal created, which has (at minimum) the ability to add principals, change passwords, inquire, and list ("clia" in kadm5.acl).
 We suggest creating a separate principal used only for your Puppet master, e.g.: `puppetmaster@YOUR-REALM.COM`

    You would place a corresponding entry in the `/var/kerberos/krb5kdc/kadm5.acl` file to grant the privileges:

    `puppetmaster@YOUR-REALM.COM   clia`

 3. You need to have Hiera running.
 If you want to use the feature of this module that saves newly generated keytabs in hiera for you, then your Hiera can be backed by CouchDB (see https://github.com/crayfishx/hiera-http) or the traditional directory and file system hiera.

 ### Beginning with krb5keytab

 krb5keytab is configured with numerous parameters in Hiera and/or parameters passed to the class.
 Please see the "Usage" section for details.

 ## Usage

 krb5keytab is configured with numerous parameters in Hiera and/or parameters passed to the class.
 Parameters passed to the class take precedence over Hiera.

 #### Admin Keytab (required)